percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

   * ``version`` - grastate version
-  * ``uuid`` - a unique identifier for the state and the sequence of changes it undergoes.For more information on how UUID is generated see :term:`UUID`.
+  * ``uuid`` - a unique identifier for the state and the sequence of changes it undergoes.
+For more information on how UUID is generated see :term:`UUID`.
   * ``seqno`` - Ordinal Sequence Number, a 64-bit signed integer used to denote the position of the change in the sequence. ``seqno`` is ``0`` when no writesets have been generated or applied on that node, i.e., not